 Nature is the fantastic factory that makes the building blocks of all our lives—food, drinking water, the stuff we own, and the air we breathe.
 That’s why The Nature Conservancy and its 550 scientists have created Nature Lab: to help students learn the science behind how nature works for us and how we can help keep it running strong.

-New Virtual Field Trip
+New Virtual Field Trips

 Grades 3-8 | Use our week-long thematic family guides to lead at-home enrichment activities!
 With videos and learning activities, including a weekly hands-on project to get outside safely, kids can explore nature right in their community.
 Download individual weekly guides below.